VirtualStorageLibrary

 When a node is copied, a deep clone of the node is performed, creating a new node with the same content as the original.

-The path characters defined by default are initially set to follow common file system separators/
+The path characters defined by default are initially set to follow common file system separators /, dot ., dot-dot .., and root character /.

-The prohibited node name characters defined by default are dot.
+The prohibited node name characters defined by default are dot ., dot-dot .., and the prohibited node name string is separator /.

 These are used in the node name validity check when adding nodes to a directory.